 “Reaching Accessibility for All Methodist Persons and Places.”
 RAMP, in the North Alabama Annual Conference, is a non-profit ministry and conference Advance Special.
 RAMP churches and individuals assist with ramps, bathrooms, chairlifts, and elevators for churches and homes.
 Some projects only need funding; while volunteers help build others.
 A retired engineer with a disability draws up plans.
 A Conference Advance Special and Bridge Builders, a program for congregations committed to being active in disability ministry, raise funds.
 RAMP accepts applications on first-come, first-serve basis and provides help as long as funds are available.
 Applications include a need statement, requested project, affirmation of financial need, available volunteer workers, project plans, supplies needed and estimated costs.
 Churches send applications to their pastor or district director of Disability Ministries.
 Recipients do not have to be United Methodist.

-“Servants at Work” (SAWS) in Indianapolis, began as part of the Construction Ministry at St. Luke’s UMC and Second Presbyterian Church.
-It has grown to include other churches in the city and other counties in Indiana.
+“Servants at Work” (SAWS) began as part of the Construction Ministry at St. Luke’s UMC and Second Presbyterian Church in Indianapolis.
+It has grown to include other churches in the area and 63 of Indiana’s 92 counties.
+It also has affiliates in Arizona and Virginia.
 At first, ramp sections were built at Second Presbyterian and installed around the city.
 More recently, SAWS has obtained dedicated warehouse space.
 In 2008, 30 ramps were built, with 2281 volunteer hours; 2018 saw a total of 125.
 SAWS takes referrals from Central Indiana Council on Aging, the Multiple Sclerosis Society, Independent Living Centers, and others.
-Some volunteers interview clients and survey sites rather than construct.
-SAWS strives to find social and spiritual opportunities where clients can participate.
+Reaching a base of volunteers beyond those who can build, some conduct interviews and site surveys.
+Additionally, after a ramp is installed, SAWS strives to find social and spiritual opportunities where clients can participate.